justjake/gmail-unsubscribe/README.md

 ## Credits

 The original 2017 version of gmail-unsubscribe was written by Amit Agarwal.
-Read the original article here: [How to Unsubscribe from Mailing Lists and Junk Newsletters in Gmail](https://www.labnol.org/internet/gmail-unsubscribe/28806/)
+Read the original article here: [How to Unsubscribe from Mailing Lists and Junk Newsletters in Gmail](https://www.labnol.org/internet/gmail-unsubscribe/28806/).

-[Jake Teton-Landis](https://jake.tl) rewrote the script in Typescript, added features, and corrected issues that made the original ineffective.
+[Jake Teton-Landis](https://jake.tl) rewrote the script to added features and corrected issues that made the original ineffective:

+- Added a "Run Now" button to take action immediately, and reworked menus to show script status and settings.
+- Added "Success" and "Fail" tags for triage within Gmail.
+- Fixed logic mistakes that caused the old version to crash on my emails.
+- Improved error handling.
+The old version aborted on the first error in any thread with no indication to the user.
+Combined with the 15 minute schedule, it would take 12 hours to process 100 emails with a failure rate of 50%.
+Our version will log the error to the spreadsheet and continue to the next thread, cutting the time to ~minutes.
+- The old version assumed that a GET request to a link in the body is sufficient to unsubscribe.
+We still try by sending a GET request, but these are marked "maybe" in the spreadsheet and moved to the "Fail" label so the user can triage.
+- Improved RFC-compliant handling of the `list-unsubscribe` header:
+  - For `http(s):` we now including include `list-unsubscribe-post` body in the request, which is required for one-click unsubscribe, per [RFC8058 Section 3.2](https://datatracker.ietf.org/doc/html/rfc8058#section-3.2).
+  - For `mailto:` URLs we now respect the `subject` and `body` parameters, which may be needed to identify the user when unsubscribing, as suggested by examples in [RFC2369](https://datatracker.ietf.org/doc/html/rfc2369#section-3.2).
+- Written in Typescript, committed to git, pushed to Github, and managed with `clasp`.